larsenv/Hoopla-Digital-Downloader/README.md

 ## Instructions to grab your Hoopla Digital token

-1. Borrow an item on Hoopla.")
+1. Borrow an item on Hoopla.
-2. Play the content and immediately open developer mode before the content loads."
+2. Play the content and immediately open developer mode before the content loads.
 3. Grab the value of the dt-custom-data request header on the POST request to https://lic.drmtoday.com/license-proxy-widevine/cenc/.